mitchweaver/bonsai/INSTALL.md

 6. **exit**

-Exit the chroot, unmounting drives automatically.
+Exit the chroot.
+If you used the `chroot.sh` script, drives will be unmounted automatically.

 ----